-I central Arizona butterflies are everywhere.
+I see butterflies are everywhere.
 I easily see a dozen on my one minute walk to the mail box.
 Seeing them flit by reminds me of fall, when orange and red leaves flutter from tree to forest floor.

 Soon, fall colors will be here.
 The reds, yellows, oranges and other colors will be popping up everywhere, so grab your camera and take some great photographs of Mother Nature’s big show.